estelle/csstdg/animation.md

     No

-running
-While this property is set to running, the animation proceeds as normal. paused
-While this property is set to paused, the animation is paused.
-The animation continues to apply to the element with the progress it had made before being paused.
+When set to the default `running`, the animation proceeds as normal.
+If set to `paused`, the animation will be paused.
+When paused, the animation is still applied to the element.
+If The animation continues to apply to the element with the progress it had made before being paused.
 When unpaused (set back to running), it restarts from where it left off, as if the "clock" that controls the animation had stopped and started again.
 If the property is set to paused during the delay phase of the animation, the delay clock is also paused and resumes as soon as animation-play-state is set back to running.

 ### The `animation-fill-mode` property

-The `animation-fill-mode` property defines what values are applied by the animation outside the  time it is executing.
-By default, an animation will not affect property values between the time it is applied (the ‘animation-name’ property is set on an element) and the time it begins execution (which is determined by the `animation-delay` property).
-Also, by default an animation does not affect property values after the animation ends (determined by the `animation-duration` and `animation-iteration-count` properties).
-The `animation-fill-mode` property can override this behavior.
+The `animation-fill-mode` property defines what values are applied by the animation before and after the animation iterations are executed.
+With this property we are able to define what values are applied by the animation outside the time it is executing.
+By default, an animation will not affect property values of the element on which it is attached until after the animation delay has expired up until the last iteration has completed.
+We can control this with the  `animation-fill-mode` property.

-The animation-fill-mode property defines what values are applied by the animation outside the time it is executing.
-By default, an animation will not affect property values between the time it is applied (the ‘animation-name’ property is set on an element) and the time it begins execution (which is determined by the animation-delay property).
-Also, by default an animation does not affect property values after the animation ends (determined by the animation-duration and animation-iteration-count properties).
-The animation-fill-mode property can override this behavior.
+The  `animation-fill-mode` property enables us to apply the property values of the first keyframe to an element as soon as the animation is applied to that element thru the animation delay.
+It also enables us to maintain the property values of the last keyframe after the last animation cycle is complete.

 #### animation-fill-mode